 The most common and effective relaxation techniques involve meditation and proper deep breathing exercises.

 In the American Heritage Dictionary, Meditation is defined as: a devotional exercise of or leading to contemplation.
 The word meditation is synonymous with words like thought, reflection, concentration, and even prayer.
 Additionally, hagah, the Hebrew word for meditate also translates to words like murmur, ponder, speak, imagine and study.
 Therefore, as essential as these all are, meditation is more than just a practice; it is a lifestyle.
 For instance, with scripture meditation, the goal is to seek to commune with God by contemplating on His Word.
 This basically allows us to renew our minds and continuously build our faith, as we connect more with scripture and apply it to our day-to-day lives.

-When it comes to proper breathing, our souls (mind, will and emotions) as well as our bodies, were not meant to function in a healthy way without our natural breathing pattern.
+When it comes to proper breathing, our souls (mind, will and emotions) and bodies, were not meant to function in a healthy way without our natural breathing pattern.
 This is because the breath is what essentially makes us a living soul.
 However, for many us, due mainly to the pressures of life, our breathing tends to become more and more shallow over time.
-Yet this creates an imbalance that can hinder our overall health and well-being.
-Hence the reason why proper breathing exercises often play such a key role in our pursuit of greater well-being.
+Yet this creates an imbalance that can hinder our physical health and well-being.
+Hence the reason why proper breathing exercises often play such a key role in our pursuit of wellness.

 Check-out this free e-magazine series for a proper relaxation and self-care experience that can easily fit into your busy schedule!

 Tools for Managing the Negative Stress in Our Lives